brentd09/AZ040Labs/PowerShell-Lab-02.md

 After completing this exercise, you'll have successfully identified and used commands for managing Active Directory objects in the Windows PowerShell command-line interface.

-## Exercise 2: Configuring network settings on Windows Server
+## Exercise 2: Configuring network settings on Windows Server (OPTIONAL)

 ### Exercise scenario 2